|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 This course is designed to help students understand how to use and analyze financial statements for making valuation and business decisions.
 Prerequisite is financial and managerial accounting, which can be met by taking BUA 400 or two undergraduate courses in financial and managerial accounting. (offered spring)

 Explores analytical perspectives to understand how individuals organize themselves in accomplishing organizational goals.
 Applies a managerial approach with a focus on real-life contemporary organizations.
 Prerequisite is a basic management course or the MBA program’s marketing tutorial. (offered spring)

 Introduces managers to current U.S. laws and regulations that impact on the operations of business.
 This course has no prerequisites. (offered summer)

-Alternative 600 level BUA courses may substitute with the permission of the MBA Director.
+Alternative 600 level BUA/MBA courses may substitute with the permission of the MBA Director.